-The Who Did You Help Today? charitable Trust established Mothers Project in 2015.
-The programme aims to connect volunteer lawyers with imprisoned mothers to provide assistance to try and maintain critical family ties and attachment while the mothers are separated from their children.
+Mothers Project was established in 2015 and is run by the Who Did You Help Today?
+Trust.
+The programme connects volunteer lawyers with imprisoned mothers, to try to assist mothers to maintain critical family ties and attachment while they are separated from their tamariki.

 We have trained over 100 female lawyers as Mothers Project volunteers.
-Collectively they have helped over 700 mothers, impacting approximately 2,800 children.
+Collectively they have helped over 800 mothers, impacting approximately 2,800 tamariki.

 Our team work closely with others, including social workers in the prisons, to help women with a broad range of issues.